 Protecting our students from the DeVos agenda

-NEA and WEA stand strong against the Trump-DeVos agenda, which threatens students and public schools.
-WEA's Unity Agenda for 2018 states we:
+NEA and WEA stand strong against the Betsy DeVos agenda, which threatens students and public schools.

 The billionaire DeVos family has funded the national State Policy Network, which also receives funding from the controversial Koch brothers and includes the Freedom Foundation and the Washington Policy Center here in our state.
 Both groups are dedicated to attacking educators' union rights and actively fight against ample funding for public schools and student needs like smaller class sizes.
 Learn more about these groups here.